richardsonlima/synapsense/README.md

 In-Context Learning refers to the technique where a model is provided with examples within the context of its input, allowing the model to learn from these examples without the need for explicit fine-tuning.
 The idea is to leverage contextual examples to influence the model's output dynamically.

-The pyicl library offers tools to manage and utilize these contextual examples efficiently, providing a structured way to build prompts and optimize the context provided to the LLM. pyicl is modular, allowing developers to pick and choose components based on their needs.
+The synapsense library offers tools to manage and utilize these contextual examples efficiently, providing a structured way to build prompts and optimize the context provided to the LLM. synapsense is modular, allowing developers to pick and choose components based on their needs.

-## Components of pyicl
+## Components of synapsense

 ### 1. ContextManager